Dania Suleman: Synopsis

 The book asks whether feminism and religion are mutually exclusive and suggests that in fact they are reconcilable.

 After the introduction, the book has five chapters: Freedom of Religion in Canada; From Reasonable Accommodation to the Right to Equality; Women, Religions, and Courts; Reconciling the Irreconcilable; and Necessary Deconstructions for a Possible Reconciliation.

 Critical reception

 The Radio Canada International-sponsored Montreal Book Fair described the book as "brief and brilliant".
+Reviewing the English translation for Montreal Review of Books, Aishwarya Singh concludes, "Suleman’s work exposes and counters the sensationalist narratives about religion in our society that are often a vehicle for othering and an obstacle to solidarity."